14 of the best dog-friendly beaches in the UK

 1. Wells-Next-The-Sea and Holkham Beach

-These two beaches join up at low tide, giving you and the dog miles upon miles of soft sand to walk along.
+These two beaches join up at low tide, giving you and the dog long stretched of sand to walk along.
 Not to mention, acres of space for your pup to play off-lead, dig in the sand, and splash in the sea.

 Location: NR23 1AB